mattcone/markdown-guide/_tools/joplin.md

     available: y
   - id: line-breaks
     available: y
-    notes: In addition to trailing whitespace, you can also use a trailing backslash or press the Return key once to achieve the same result.
+    notes: "In addition to trailing whitespace, you can also use a trailing backslash or press the Return key once to achieve the same result."
   - id: bold
     available: y
   - id: italic